dpither/super-smart-key/README.md

 ## Settings
 - RSSI Threshold [-100, -40] (dBm)
     - The minimum signal strength required to keep the device unlocked.
-A higher RSSI threshold generally requires a smaller distance between the device and key before locking.
+A higher RSSI threshold generally requires a shorter distance between the device and key before locking.
 - Grace Period [10, 120] (s)
     - The minimum time between consecutive locks.
-A higher grace period give users more time to turn off the service in the event of key loss.
+A higher grace period gives users more time to turn off the service in the event of key loss.
 - Polling Rate [1, 30] (s)
     - The frequency of key signal strength checks.
-A higher polling rate uses less system resource but makes the device less responsive to changes in key position.
+A higher polling rate uses less system resource but makes the service less responsive to changes in key position.

 ## Permissions